umutcalikyilmaz/TxnSP/README.md

 # TxnSP
-TxnSP is a software library used to create instances of the transaction scheduling problem and solving them.
+TxnSP is a software library for creating and solving instances of the transaction scheduling problem.
 For this purpose, the library includes four solvers: `ESSolver` (the exhaustive search solver), `DPSolver` (the dynamic programming solver), `MIPSolver` (the mixed-integer programming solver), and `SASolver` (the simulated annealing solver).
 It also contains modules for analyzing the solution spaces of problem instances and evaluating the performance of the included solvers.

 ## Citation
-TxnSP is developed as a part of a study on the transaction scheduling problem and its use in transaction-based optimizing multi-agent systems.
-The study is presented in the paper given below.
+TxnSP was developed as part of a study on the transaction scheduling problem and its use in transaction-based optimizing multi-agent systems.
+The study is presented in the paper below.

 [OptiMA: A Transaction-Based Framework with Throughput Optimization for Very Complex Multi-Agent Systems](https://arxiv.org/pdf/2511.03761)

-### Version used in Paper
+### Version Used in the Paper

 The experiments reported in the paper were conducted using **TxnSP v1.0**.
 The exact version of the source code used for those experiments is archived here:

 **[TxnSP v1.0](https://github.com/umutcalikyilmaz/TxnSP/tree/v1.0)**

 ## Installation
-TxnSP is designed for Debian-based systems and currently it is not compatible with Windows or MacOS.
-For standard installation, the following bash instructions should be executed in the project's root folder.
+TxnSP requires a compiler with `C++20` support.
+It is designed for Debian-based systems and is currently not compatible with Windows or macOS.
+For a standard installation, execute the following commands in the project's root directory:

 ```bash
 mkdir build